11 Best Movies of the 1950s

 Image result for Ace in the hole

 Released, then pulled from release, then sold to TV as ‘The Big Carnival’, discovered by critics in the early seventies and finally appreciated for the masterpiece it is, however dark.
-Humanity is seen at its worst in this film, filled with greed and self purpose.
-Kirk Douglas was at his intense best as a disgraced big city newspaper man who ends up drunk and working for a small town paper because that is all he can get.
+Humanity is seen at its worst in this film, filled with greed and self-purpose.
+Kirk Douglas was at his intense best as a disgraced big city newspaperman who ended up drunk and working for a small town paper because that is all he could get.
 He does his best with it for as long as he can, and then a story drops into his lap.
 A man is stuck in a cave after a cave-in, and no one yet knows, meaning he can manipulate the national media.
 He schemes to keep the poor soul in the cave as long as he can, knowing the fellow will die if they do not get to him fast.
 All around outside, a carnival atmosphere is set up as they all believe there is a chance the man will be saved.
-Only Douglas knows what is happening, only he is aware that this will be his ticket back to the big league of reporting.
+Only Douglas knows what is happening; he is only aware that this will be his ticket back to the big league of reporting.
 He has a sexual relationship with the man’s wife, though she sees through his act and eventually calls him out on it.
 No one is good in this film, except the doomed man in the cave.
-Too late does Douglas realize what he has become, too late for self loathing.
+It is too late for Douglas to realize what he has become; it is too late for self-loathing.
 The film’s dark subject matter stunned audiences and critics who were clearly not ready for such repellent characters.
 That Wilder had the sheer courage to even make the film as he did shows his greatness, he saw life and mirrored it in his work.
 Rediscovered, it is a masterpiece.

 10. Stanley Donen and Gene Kelly – Singin’ in the Rain (1952)

-This energetic, buoyant, joyous movie explores the days of early tasking films, when careers were lost because the actors could not speak.
-Case in point, the stunning actress we see, she is gorgeous, poised, drop dead beautiful and then she speaks, which is akin to listening to a banshee with a dying bear.
+This energetic, buoyant, joyous movie explores the days of early tasking films when careers were lost because the actors could not speak.
+Case in point, the stunning actress we see, is gorgeous, poised, drop-dead beautiful, and then she speaks, which is akin to listening to a banshee with a dying bear.
 With song and dance numbers that leave us breathless to this day, Kelly and his band of actors knock it out of the park with this wildly original musical made at the height of raiding Broadway for what they had to offer.
-The songs, the best ones, including the title tune, a display a confidence from the director and his actors with their material unlike any others at the time.
+The songs, the best ones, including the title tune, display confidence from the director and his actors with their material, unlike any others at the time.
 Donald O’Connor is a revelation and Debbie Reynolds matches the leads every step of the way.
 You want to see true movie magic, watch Gene Kelly sing and dance the title song as buckets of rain pour down on him.
 The sheer joy of dance was never better.
-Possible the greatest movie musical of its day, how was this not nominated for Oscars for Best Picture and Best Director…..anyone….
+Possible the greatest movie musical of its day, how was this not nominated for Oscars for Best Picture and Best Director.

 9. Howard Hawks – Rio Bravo (1959)